techidaily/site-games-able/source/_posts/reignite-controller-functionality-in-windows-settings.md

 ## 1\.
 Check if Windows Recognizes Your Controller

  The first thing you need to do is check if Windows recognizes your controller.
-For that, you will need to[open the Game Controller Settings on Windows](https://www.makeuseof.com/how-to-launch-game-controllers-settings-windows-11/) .
+For that, you will need to [open the Game Controller Settings on Windows](https://www.makeuseof.com/how-to-launch-game-controllers-settings-windows-11/) .
 Here's how to do that.

 1. Press**Win + R** to open the Run dialog box.
 2. Type**joy.cpl** in the box and press**Enter** .